Romugar/Markdown_Previewer_React/README.md

 ### Build a Markdown Previewer

+#### Objective

-#### Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/GrZVVO.
+Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/GrZVVO.

 #### Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.
 You can use any mix of HTML, JavaScript, CSS, Bootstrap, SASS, React, Redux, and jQuery to complete this project.
 You should use a frontend framework (like React for example).